Channel Cycle Time: A New Measure of Short-term Fairness

 The authors in \cite{koksal2000analysis} proposed a ``renewal reward method'' to measure short-term fairness, where the transitions of channel occupation are assigned rewards.
 In particular, the reward a user receives from a successful transmission depends on the number of transmissions of other users from the user’s last successful transmission.
 The reward function is designed to be non-decreasing and reaches the minimum when the same user keeps the channel.
 A MAC protocol that yields higher rewards is considered short-term fairer.
 However, similar to the number of inter-transmissions, the renewal reward method considers only successful transmissions.
 It further requires the reward function to be carefully designed for individual MAC protocols to be evaluated.

-Another, and perhaps the simplest method to measure short-term fairness is to reuse the long-term fairness measures in a short period of time.
-Specifically, for each epoch, we count the number of successful transmissions of each user over a short period and compute the $\alpha$ fairness \cite{5062017,shao2022learning}, Jain's index \cite{jain1984quantitative}, or any other traditional fairness measures \cite{5461911,4346554,shao2020significant,kelly1997charging} to capture the short-term behaviors of the network.
+Another, and perhaps the simplest approach to measure short-term fairness is to reuse the long-term fairness measures in a short period of time.
+Specifically, for each epoch, we count the number of successful transmissions of each user over a short period and compute the $\alpha$ fairness \cite{5062017,shao2022learning}, Jain's index \cite{jain1984quantitative,8746330}, or any other traditional fairness measure \cite{5461911,4346554,shao2020significant,kelly1997charging,9356328,li2019adaptive,d2020fairness} to capture the short-term behaviors of the network.
 Compared with aforementioned approaches that consider only successful transmissions, this method captures the transient behavior of the network by setting a time window to count the number of successful transmissions.
 The challenge, however, lies in determining an appropriate duration of the time window.
 At different epochs, the network state varies, hence the amount of time required to measure the transient behavior of the network is different.